 At Craft Aruba, you’ll find waffles, breakfast tacos, egg dishes, and even vegan choices like tofu scramble available until 4 p.m.

 Then they have the “Sunday Brunch Club” from 11am-2pm with great music and bottomless mimosa and Bellini specials.
 Sometimes they do it on Saturday, too!
-Check their social networks for when.
-Visit: Craft Aruba.
+Check their social networks for when on Craft Aruba.

-Insider’s Tip: They share the terrace space with their sister restaurant Lola Taqueria right next door that turns into a lively Mexican fiesta spot after at night.
+Insider’s Tip: They share the terrace space with their sister restaurant Lola Taqueria right next door.
+It turns into a lively Mexican fiesta spot at night.

 10. Rotisserie La Braise – International Bunch

 Located in the new Cove Mall on the Palm Beach strip, Rotisserie La Braise embraces many different concepts under the same roof.
 You’ll find French, Italian and Greek with three different kitchens and three different chefs, side-by-side under their umbrella concept.

 Their Sunday brunch embraces all.
 A set menu all-you-can-eat set-price affair includes dishes from coq au vin to calamari to linguine carbonara and classic brunch fare, too.

 Bottomless mimosas are also included.
 Brunch served Sundays 11:30 a.m. to 2:30 p.m.